Ilse Koch: War crimes

 Following the war, she was accused of having selected Jewish prisoners to be killed in order to have decorative objects such as lampshades and book bindings made from their skins.
 For example, inmates Josef Ackermann and Gustav Wegerer testified in 1950 that they had witnessed (circa August 1941) a lampshade being prepared from human skin to be presented to Ilse Koch.
 This crime, however, has been said to be apocryphal.
 While various objects fashioned from human skins were discovered in Buchenwald's pathology department at liberation, their connection to Koch was tenuous, given that she had not been at the camp since the summer of 1943.
 The more likely culprit was SS doctor Erich Wagner, who wrote a dissertation while serving at Buchenwald on the purported link he saw between habitual criminality and the practice of tattooing one's skin.

-However, authoritative testimony from numerous witnesses at Koch's postwar trials firmly established that she had made extensive use of slave labor at the camp; had assaulted inmates on several occasions; and had reported inmates to the camp SS for beatings — beatings that resulted in death on at least one occasion.
+However, testimony from witnesses at Koch's postwar trials established that she had used slave labor at the camp; had assaulted inmates on several occasions; and had reported inmates to the camp SS for beatings that caused death on at least one occasion.
 In 1940, Koch also commissioned the construction of an indoor riding arena which cost over 250,000 reichsmarks ($100,000 US as per 1940 exchange rates).
 Prisoners were reported to have died laboring to complete its construction.